 Jesus’ vision of radical sharing is very reminiscent of communism – where everyone should contribute according to their ability, and yet receive according to their need.

-Within the Roman Catholic Church, this concept would generate communistic communities of nuns, priests, and monks after Jesus death.
-Ironically, the monastic rejection of personal wealth enabled the monasteries as a whole to amass great wealth (and power) in Europe during the middle ages, because the monks were celibate.
+Within the Roman Catholic Church, this concept would generate communistic communities of nuns, priests, and monks after Jesus’ death.
+Ironically, the monastic rejection of personal wealth enabled the monasteries as a whole to amass great wealth (and power) in Europe during the Middle Ages, because the monks were celibate.
 Having no children, they had no heirs who could inherit their wealth, and so all wealth remained inside the church.
 This may well have been the real reason, sociologically, why the Catholic priesthood insisted on celibacy in the first place.

-The Path of G>O>D> says – Jesus’ radical sharing is unsuited to today’s world, where the engines of free trade, science, and technology create a torrent of products, services, and occupations.
+The Path of Continuing Creation says – Jesus’ radical sharing is unsuited to today’s world, where the engines of free trade, science, and technology create a torrent of products, services, and occupations.
 Expanding knowledge, expanding internet access to knowledge, improving diet, health and trade – all create opportunities for the modern poor to end their poverty.
 Today, concentrations of family wealth seldom last beyond 100 years, and political power continually changes hands.
 In this respect, Jesus’ spiritual path is unsuited for our age.

-The Design of Continuing Creation Says – We reject Radical Sharing.
+Our Path Says – We reject Radical Sharing.
 We might want to give some of our money away to strangers, but not all of it.
 It doesn’t work to give away all our possessions: who would feed our children?
 Moreover, if all wealth were equally shared, there would not be enough concentration of wealth to fund advances in sciences, culture, technology, and knowledge.

 The impracticality of Radical Sharing is probably the reason why so many people have fallen asleep during so many sermons over the centuries.
 It is likely also the reason why Joel Osteen, pastor of the mega-sized Lakewood Church (which bought, remodeled, and now fills the former stadium of the Houston Rockets professional basketball team with its Sunday services) gives mere lip service to the Bible, and turns all his energies to preaching a feel-good Prosperity Gospel that is unlinked to the actual words of Jesus.